samjulien/blog/_posts/2018-06-01-developing-well-organized-apis-with-nodejs-joi-and-mongo.markdown

 For a better understanding on how to create Winston logger, you can have a look at the [official Winston documentation](http://github.com/winstonjs/winston).

 For this tutorial, you created two transports; `console` and `file`.
-Both transports use the log level you set in your environment variable which can be overriden in the code with `logger.log_level(...)` (e.g. `logger.info(...)` instead of `logger.log(...)`).
+Both transports use the log level you set in your environment variable which can be overridden in the code with `logger.log_level(...)` (e.g. `logger.info(...)` instead of `logger.log(...)`).

 Based on the environment, you can set the value of console logging to false or true in the `.env` file.
-Again, for this tutorial you enabled logging to the console so you can see all your logs in the console without having to tail a log file.
+Again, for this tutorial, you enabled logging to the console so you can see all your logs in the console without having to tail a log file.
 However, logging to the console is not advisable in a production environment.

 ### Setting Up Dependency Injection

 Instead of having your objects creating a dependency, you can pass the needed dependencies into the object externally.
 To achieve this, you can use an object higher up in the dependency graph or a dependency injector (library) to pass the dependencies.

-For this tutorial, you will use a custom library called `service_locator` to inject dependencies to the objects that needs to hold a reference to them.
+For this tutorial, you will use a custom library called `service_locator` to inject dependencies into the objects that need to hold a reference to them.

 So, create a file called `service_locator.js` inside the `./app/lib/` directory and add the following code: